everx-labs/ever-sdk/docs/quick_start.md

 The script implements the following logic:

 1. Links the project with Node.js [TON-SDK](https://github.com/tonlabs/TON-SDK) binary.
 If you plan to use JS SDK in Web, link it with Wasm binary.
 Read more [here](https://github.com/tonlabs/ton-client-js).
-2. `TONClient` instance is created and initialized with [EVER OS SE](https://github.com/tonlabs/tonos-se) ("[http://localhost](http://localhost)", local blockchain) endpoint.
+2. `TONClient` instance is created and initialized with [TON OS SE](https://github.com/tonlabs/tonos-se) ("[http://localhost](http://localhost)", local blockchain) endpoint.
 See the list of other available [endpoints](reference/ton-os-api/networks.md).
 3. new `Account` type object is initialized with a generated key pair, `HelloWallet` object and client object.
 Read more about Account initialization [here](guides/work\_with\_contracts/deploy.md).
 4. Future address of the contract is calculated and printed to console.
 5. `deploy` function is used to deploy the contract.
-Flag `useGiver: true` allows to sponsor deploy with EVER OS SE giver that is hard coded as the default Account giver.
+Flag `useGiver: true` allows to sponsor deploy with TON OS SE giver that is hard coded as the default Account giver.
 [You can re-assign it to your own giver](guides/work\_with\_contracts/deploy.md#transfer-funds-to-the-future-address).
 6. `run` function is used to execute contract function `touch` on-chain.
 7. `runLocal` function is used to tun get method `getTimestamp` is executed off-chain - locally to read the contract's data.
 8. `run` function is used to execute contract function `sendValue` on-chain to send some tokens to a randomly generated address.